amient/affinity/README.md

 On becoming a Standby, the Partition Actor resumes consuming the underlying topic and stops receiving until it again becomes a master.
-Standby is not a read replica at the moment but it could be an option but the systems tend to be quite simple and still scale well horizontally by the means of partitioning rather then opening the door for vertical concurrency.
+Standby is not a read replica at the moment but it could be an option however the applications implemented with the current master-exclusivity tend to be quite simple and still scale well horizontally by the means of partitioning - read-replicas would break the possibility of total consistency when required.

 ## State Management

-All data is stored in the physical storage in the form of change log, e.g. Kafka compacted topic.
-Each physical partition can have multiple active API Partitions, one of which is always a master and the remainder are standby(s).
+All data is stored 1) in the persistent storage in the form of change log, e.g. Kafka compacted topic and 2) in a memstore implementation which like SimpleMap or RocksDb.
+Each physical partition has one exclusive owner
+- master - for both reads and writes which is then tailed by all standby replicas.
+So a single Storage Partition can have multiple active Affinity Partitions, one of which is always a master and the remainder are standby(s).

-As mentioned elsewhere, Keyspace is composed of Partitions and each Partition can contain multilple state stores whose partitioning scheme will be aligned with that of the entire overarching Keyspace, however each state can define specific details about how to store the data, what type of memstore to use, what TTL to observe and more.
+As mentioned elsewhere, Keyspace (Actor) manages a set of Partitions (also Actors) and each Partition can hold multilple state stores whose partitioning scheme will be aligned with that of the entire overarching Keyspace, however each state can define specific details about how to store the data, what type of memstore to use, what TTL to observe and more.